 - Rating: Slow

-- Conditions: There haven't been any recent reports from anglers.
-Now is a good time to target whitefish in lower Mammoth Creek, Asay Creek and the upper Sevier River.
+- Conditions: There haven't been any recent reports.
+The water can be occasionally murky with runoff.
 Call the Circle Valley Anglers fly shop at 435-577-2168 for up-to-date conditions and fishing reports.

 - Location: Garfield County

 - Directions: 15 miles south of Panguitch on U.S. 89 then west from the town of Hatch on the Fish Hatchery Road

 - Hours: No restrictions